 The goals of the project are as follows:

-To separate the game engine from the game logic code
+To separate the code for the game engine from that for the game logic

-To demonstrate the implementation of a Singleton-like object based on the JavaScript Module pattern

-To understand how to build abstractions with JavaScript objects
+To understand how to build abstractions with JavaScript classes and objects

-The steps for creating the project are as follows:
+The steps for creating this project are as follows:

 Create separate folders to organize the source code for the game engine and the logic of the game.

-Define JavaScript objects to abstract the game engine functionality: core, vertex_buffer, and simple_shader.
-These objects will be defined in corresponding JavaScript source code files.
+Define a JavaScript class to abstract the simple_shader and work with an instance of this class.

-Define a JavaScript object to implement the drawing of one square, which is the logic of your simple game for now.
+Define a JavaScript class to implement the drawing of one square, which is the logic of your simple game for now.

 Source Code Organization